lowRISC/lowrisc-site/content/blog/seventh-riscv-workshop-day-one.md

 instructions.
 Would be good to continue to expand this to cover reference hardware implementations.

-## RISC-V Hyupervisor Extension: Andrew Waterman
+## RISC-V Hypervisor Extension: Andrew Waterman
 * Presenting work with extensive contributions from Paolo Bonzini and John Hauser
 * Goal is to virtualize S-mode to support running guest OSes under Type-1,